MarcelPiNacy/FPC/README.md

 # FPC
 ## About
 This repository contains a C implementation of FPC, Martin Burtscher and Paruj Ratanaworabhan's double-precision floating-point compression algorithm.
+A single-precision version of the algorithm is also available.

 - Link: https://www.researchgate.net/publication/224323445_FPC_A_High-Speed_Compressor_for_Double-Precision_Floating-Point_Data
 ## Example code